 - First, you’ll need to take the EFSET, a free standardized English test.
 It will take you 50 minutes to check your English level, and you’ll get an accurate measure of your English skills.
 Scores are 0 to 100 on the EF scale, but also you get your score on the CEFR scale which you can use on your CV.
 Now that you have your score between 0 and 100, you’re ready to compare yourself to others.

 - Next, compare your EFSET score against the relevant international benchmarks.
-The EF EPI, published annually, and its companion reports the EF EPI-c (for companies) and the EF EPI-s (for schools) give you all the data points you need to compare your English skills to a range of other people like you.
+The EF EPI, published annually, and its companion report the EF EPI-s (for schools) give you all the data points you need to compare your English skills to a range of other people like you.
 These reports use the same 0-100 scale as the EFSET test which you took in step 1.
 By stitching together data points from these three reports and comparing them against your EFSET score, you can find out where you stand.

 In the EF EPI report, you will find the average English level for your country and English scores of people in your age group, your gender, your region, and often in your city.
 Using these broad measures, you can begin to see how your English measures up.